quirins/soundinternet/README.md

 There are three very effective means to avoid such a situation:

 1. **Automatic Processing:** After each measurement run, results should be automatically processed, and  2-3 key metrics should be sent to **one** person in charge.
 These e-mails must be brief, clutterless, and permit to assess beforementioned 2-3 metrics within 1 second (ideally from the preview window).
 After 1-2 weeks, these key metrics should be known to the person in charge by heart and comparison come effortless.
 At all costs, it should be avoided to receive exhaustivingly long e-mails, or sort these e-mails automatically into a subfolder.
 Both **will** lead to not reading those e-mails.
 Metrics could be, e.g., the number of successfully scanned TLS hosts for TLS scans, or the number of domains returning A/AAAA records for DNS scans.
 2. **Error Case Monitoring:** Specific error cases should be very specifically warched.
-These error cases could, e.g., be "too many open files" when hitting `ulimit` [^ulimit] or "address already in use", when running out of sockets.
+These error cases could, e.g., be "too many open files" when hitting `ulimit` [8] or "address already in use", when running out of sockets.
 Post-processing of scans should assert the absence of any such errors.
 3. **Dashboard:** An ongoing graphical representation of measurement results can amend monitoring.
 This can, for example, be a website with live charts that are frequently being updated.
 Dashboard make any dramatic malfunction quickly obvious, but do not permit to see more subtle errors (such as a few "too many open files"), hence they should not be fully relied on.

 ## Analysis